-If you have ever ordered the Lemon Loaf at Starbucks and fell in love with the delicious lemon-y flavor, you are going to love this.
-I have a recipe for you to make it right at home!
-You won’t have to order just one slice, you’ll be able to have a whole loaf.
+If you have ever ordered the Lemon Loaf at Starbucks and fell in love with the delicious lemon-y flavor, you are going to love this copycat recipe.
+You won’t have to order just one slice, now you’ll be able to have a whole loaf from making this delicious lemon loaf recipe at home.

 Ingredients You Will Need

-Lemons: You’ll need these for the lemon juice and the lemon zest.
+- Lemons: You’ll need these for the lemon juice and the lemon zest for the cake, syrup and icing.

-Baking Staples: All-purpose flour, baking powder, sugar and salt.
+- Baking Staples: All-purpose flour, baking powder, granulated sugar, powdered sugar and salt.

 - Bake – for 45-55 minutes until the cake is golden brown and a toothpick comes out mostly clean.
 Let it cool for about 15 minutes in the pan.